notaryproject/specifications/trust-store-trust-policy-specification.md

 # Trust Store and Trust Policy Specification

-Notary v2 currently supports X509 based PKI and identities, and uses a trust store and trust policy to determine if a signed artifact is considered authentic.
+Notary v2 currently supports X.509 based PKI and identities, and uses a trust store and trust policy to determine if a signed artifact is considered authentic.

 The document consists of the following sections:

 - **[Trust Store](#trust-store)**: Contains a set of trusted identities through which trust is derived for the rest of the system.
 For X509 PKI, the trust store contains a set of root certificates.
-- **[Trust Policy](#trust-policy)**: A policy language which indicates the which identities are trusted to produce artifacts.
+- **[Trust Policy](#trust-policy)**: A policy language which indicates which identities are trusted to produce artifacts.
+Both trust store and trust policy need to be configured by users/administrators before artifact signature can be evaluated.
-- **[Signature Evaluation](#signature-evaluation)**: Describes how signatures are evaluated using the policy, to determine if a signed artifact is authentic.
+- **[Signature Verification](#signature-verification)**: Describes how signatures are evaluated using the policy, to determine if a signed artifact is authentic.
+This section is meant for implementors of Notary v2 standards.

 Other types of identities and trust models may be supported in future, which may introduce other constructs/policy elements to support signature evaluation.